opencloud-eu/web-extensions/packages/web-app-importer/README.md

 # web-app-importer

-This application can be used for importing files and folders from other sources directly into your ownCloud.
+This application can be used for importing files and folders from other sources directly into your OpenCloud.
 The following sources are currently supported:

 - Google Drive
 - Onedrive
-- oCIS (via public links without password)
-- ownCloud 10 (via public links without password)
+- OpenCloud (via public links without password)
 - NextCloud (via public links without password)

 ## Companion setup